SunJay-EDU/AI-Compute-Cluster-Project/README.md

 Althought the model may seem unnecessary for this, the reason why I created this was to learn more about data generation, AI/ML training, and real-life server structures such as Compute Clusters.

+I have placed all my code in "Version Folders", please use the latest version if you want to run this locally!
+I included different versions so you can see the progress!

 ## Project Requirements: